saganov/billing/README.md

 Any of already paid payment can be refunded to the customer by someone from stuff.

 A system have to provide the following information:
-- account current balance
+- a list of debtors sorted by age of overdue payment and amount
-- list of expired unpaid account's invoices
+- a list of overdue invoices sorted by age of overdue and amount
-- list of account payments that sill in progress
+- a list of account payments that sill in progress